 - notifying of their retirement date, having taken into account the notice period in their employment agreement and their planning discussions with their HoD/Manager; or

 - applying to take phased retirement.
 If they are applying for phased retirement they will be required to provide the desired FTE(s), effective date(s) and duration of the phased retirement; the supporting reasons for the phased retirement; and implications for the role and the impact on their area of work.

 - Requests for retirement that meet the provisions of the employment agreement and do not include a phased period, will be approved by the normal approver for that appointment level.

-- The HoD/Manager will consult with the applicant and appropriate staff or HoD/Managers to evaluate requests in terms of planning, personnel needs, costs, space and support requirements for the applicant and potential replacement (s), and other pertinent factors.
+- (b) The HoD/Manager will consult with the applicant and appropriate staff or HoD/Managers to evaluate requests in terms of planning, duration and FTE levels, personnel needs, costs, space and support requirements for the applicant and potential replacement (s), and other pertinent factors.

-- The HoD/Manager will make a recommendation to their Divisional Head or Dean.
-The Divisional Head will review the proposed terms and the departmental recommendation, and will make the final decision.
+- Where phased retirement is requested, the HoD/Manager will make a recommendation to their Divisional Head via the appropriate approvers.
+The Divisional Head will review the proposed terms and the departmental recommendation, and consider the broader interests of the University.
+In some instances it may be appropriate to discuss the application with the Vice Chancellor.
+The Divisional Head will make the final decision.

 - If the phased retirement is approved, the Retirement Application form will be sent to HR Services to draw up a formal variation of the terms of their employment.
 No agreement will be final until both parties have signed this variation.

 - If the request for phased retirement is declined then the HoD/Manager will advise the employee and review the options if appropriate.